cambuc/sdsu-concert-convo/README.md

 SMTP_USERNAME=camcarbuc@gmail.com
 SMTP_APP_PASSWORD=your16charapppassword
 ```
-`.env` is gitignored — it will never be committed.
+`.env` is gitignored.
+It will never be committed.
 Remove the spaces Google shows you when generating the app password.

 ### Using a different SMTP provider
 `smtp_host` / `smtp_port` in `config.json` default to Gmail (`smtp.gmail.com` / `587`).
 To send through a different provider (e.g. a school or work SMTP server), just change those two values and put the matching credentials in `.env`.